janwww/motion-instructor/README.md

 ## Get Started
 1. Clone this repository.
+2. Open the `unity` folder as a Unity project, with `Universal Windows Platform` as the build platform.
+It might take a while to fetch all packages.
-2. Setup the Azure Kinect Libraries: (same as [Sample Unity Body Tracking Application](https://github.com/microsoft/Azure-Kinect-Samples/tree/master/body-tracking-samples/sample_unity_bodytracking))
+3. Setup the Azure Kinect Libraries: (same as [Sample Unity Body Tracking Application](https://github.com/microsoft/Azure-Kinect-Samples/tree/master/body-tracking-samples/sample_unity_bodytracking))
-    1. Get the latest nuget packages of libraries:
+    1. Get the NuGet packages of libraries:
         - Open the Visual Studio Solution (.sln) associated with this project.
-You can create one by opening the project in Unity Editor and opening a csharp file.
+You can create one by opening a csharp file in the Unity Editor.
         - In Visual Studio open: Tools->NuGet Package Manager-> Package Manager Console
         - Exectue in the console: `Install-Package Microsoft.Azure.Kinect.BodyTracking -Version 1.0.1`
     2. Move libraries to correct folders:
         - Execute the file `unity/MoveLibraryFile.bat`.
 You should now have library files in `unity/` and in the newly created `unity/Assets/Plugins`.
-3. Open the `unity` folder as a Unity project, with `Universal Windows Platform` as the build platform.
-It might take a while to fetch all packages.
-4. Open `Assets/PoseteacherScene`.
+4. Open `Assets/PoseteacherScene` in the Unity Editor.
-5. When prompted to import TextMesh Pro, select `Import TMP Essential Resources`.
+5. When prompted to import TextMesh Pro, select `Import TMP Essentials`.
 You will need to reopen the scene to fix visual glitches.
-6. Connect to the Hololens with [Holographic Remoting](https://microsoft.github.io/MixedRealityToolkit-Unity/Documentation/Tools/HolographicRemoting.html#connecting-to-the-hololens-with-wi-fi) (using the `Windows XR Plugin Remoting` in Unity).
+6. (Optional) Connect to the HoloLens with [Holographic Remoting](https://microsoft.github.io/MixedRealityToolkit-Unity/Documentation/Tools/HolographicRemoting.html#connecting-to-the-hololens-with-wi-fi) using the `Windows XR Plugin Remoting` in Unity.
+Otherwise the scene will only play in the editor.
+7. (Optional) In the `Main` object in `PoseteacherScene` set `Self Pose Input Source` to `KINECT`.
+Otherwise the input of the user is simulated from a file.
-7. Click play inside the Unity editor.
+8. Click play inside the Unity editor.

 ### Notes
 - Most of the application logic is inside of the `PoseteacherMain.cs` script which is attached to the `Main` game object.